Uranium Science 2025

 A digital representation of a uranium atom

 UPDATE: Professor Morris is co-director of Nuclear Waste Service’s Research Support Office (NWS-RSO).
-On the 30th June and 1st July 2025, immediately before USci2025, the NWS-RSO will be holding a two day symposium at the University of Manchester on Engineered Barrier Systems (EBSs).
+On the 30th June and 1st July 2025, immediately before USci2025, the NWS-RSO will be holding a two-day symposium at the University of Manchester on Engineered Barrier Systems (EBSs).
 The EBS is a core component of the ‘multi-barrier’ approach to the design of the UK’s Geological Disposal Facility.
 If you are interested in attending the EBS Symposium as well as USci25, further details can be found on the EBS website.

-A radioactive waste barrel
+A uranium waste barrel

 The venue